 Fr.
 Bakker described the early days of the stay-at-home order as a scary time for himself and fellow pastors.
 “We didn’t know what was coming,” he says.
 “At some parishes, income was down 60 to 70 percent.
 With that kind of sudden drop, you have to ask, how do we make our next payroll?”

 Fr.
-Bakker had already been thinking about streaming Masses.
+Bakker had already been thinking about live broadcasting Masses online.
 After the stay-at-home order was in place, those plans took on new urgency.
 “We sent out a short survey to parishioners asking if they thought it was a good idea to stream services online, and if they objected to using funds from parish investments to pay for it,” Fr.
 Bakker said.
 “Everyone agreed this was something we needed to do.”

 MCRF Provides Crucial Support in Early Days of Crisis

 As St. John the Baptist grappled with their new reality, they received an invitation from CCF to apply for a grant from the newly established MCRF.
 Fortunately, when the COVID-19 crisis in Minnesota became evident, CCF’s leadership had quickly mapped out a strategy to support cash-strapped parishes.
-MCRF grants are unrestricted awards of $5,000-$15,000 that can be used for operating expenses not covered by PPP loans.
+MCRF grants are unrestricted awards of $5,000–$15,000 that can be used for operating expenses not covered by loans from the Paycheck Protection Program.

 When St. John the Baptist began streaming Sunday Mass on YouTube, they expected to garner some viewers across the metro area — former parishioners who’d left Jordan to take a job in the Cities, for example.
 They did that and more, with analytics showing viewers from as far as the Philippines.
 “For the Easter Vigil, we had 4,000 people tune in,” marvels Fr.
 Bakker.
 “We only have 600 families in our parish.”